 upload-recent-treatments alias.Make sure your

 API_SECRET is in hashed format.
-Please see this page for details.
+Please see this page or this issue for details.
 Additionally, your

 NIGHTSCOUT_HOST should be in a format like